GufranBhatti/PowerBI-Dashboards/README.md

 ## Overview

 The dashboards included in this repository are designed to demonstrate:
-- Proficiency in Power BI desktop and service.
+- Proficiency in Power BI desktop.
 - Use of data modeling techniques, DAX (Data Analysis Expressions), and advanced visualizations.
 - Practical application of analytical skills to generate insights from data.